makersofkerala/thengascript/readme.md

 Ever wondered what it would be like to program for the web in Malayalam?
 This wonder is what drove the creation of Thengascript.
-With it you can start programming for the web today in Malayalam.
+With it, you can start programming for the web today in Malayalam.

 Check out the demos: http://makers-of-kerala.now.sh/thengascript/

-Underneath the hood, it translates your code to it's ECMAscript equivalent which is then interpreted and ran by the browser.
+Underneath the hood, it translates your code to its ECMAscript equivalent which is then interpreted and ran by the browser.

 (c) 2018-2020 Makers of Kerala.